 My review of PureVPN found it to be a solid performer domestically, but isn’t the best internationally speed wise.
 They give users a nice mix of advanced and user-friendly features.

 Once I completed the install (which took a while), I ran the PureVPN app.
-The PureVPN interface has a login towards the top of the window, along with a drop down to select the protocol to use to secure my VPN connection: PPTP, SSTP, and L2TP.
-PPTP is probably the most recognizable.
+The PureVPN interface has a login towards the top of the window, along with a drop down to select the protocol to use to secure my VPN connection: OpenVPN, PPTP, SSTP, and L2TP.
 Most VPN services offer low end encryption protocols like PPTP, all the way up to top level encryption protocols like OpenVPN.
-I was shocked to discover that PureVPN did not offer the OpenVPN protocol – this was definitely a disappointment because that throws the possibility of higher levels of encryption right out the window.
+I was shocked to discover that PureVPN only added OpenVPN protocol support recently – its absence was definitely a disappointment in the past because it eliminated the possibility of higher levels of encryption right out the window.

 The server drop down (in the “rest of the world” version) lists “fastest servers” across 21 countries, including Australia, Brazil, Canada, Costa Rica, Egypt, France, Germany, Hungary, Ireland, Luxembourg, Malaysia, Panama, the Netherlands, Romania, Russia, Singapore, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.
-Within the U.S., I could chose between servers in Atlanta, Chicago, Los Angeles, New York, Phoenix, Washington, Chicago, Miami, and Sayreville, NJ.
+Within the U.S., I could chose between servers in Atlanta, Chicago, Los Angeles, San Francisco, Houston, Ashburn, New York, Phoenix, Seattle, Chicago, Miami, and Sayreville, NJ.

 I entered my login credentials, hit connect, and I was off and running.
-It’s not as stress-free as IPVanish, but it’s still pretty straightforward as VPNs go.
+It’s not as seamless as other VPNs, but it’s still pretty straightforward.

 Speed and Performance:

-I did some pretty basic testing first, just doing some normal everyday surfing to sites like ebay, Pandora and Spotify and I didn’t notice any performance issues from these low bandwidth services while connected to servers in cities close to my actual location.
+I did some pretty basic testing first, just doing some normal everyday surfing to sites like Amazon and Spotify and I didn’t notice any performance issues from these low bandwidth services while connected to servers in cities close to my actual location.

 I then decided to step things up a bit and watch some streaming video.
 I watched Amazon Prime and Netflix HD.
 Performance on these two services was acceptable although I did have to wait for the initial buffering of the video which didn’t seem to be as fast as other services.
 Watching an overseas service like the BBC however, was an entirely different story.
 Simply put, the bandwidth just wasn’t there and there was a lot of buffering making things basically unwatchable.